Katie Piper: Katie: My Beautiful Friends

 Piper worked again with Mentorn Media, producer of Katie: My Beautiful Face, in a series titled Katie: My Beautiful Friends.
 In this, she met people who were disfigured, disabled or physically altered as a result of illness, injury, assault, accident or surgery.
 The films also chronicled the development and growth of the Katie Piper Foundation and began its four-part run on 22 March 2011.
 Items of supporting information and relevant associated content relating to the programme were placed on the Channel 4 website in tandem with the programme's broadcast.
 The series was broadcast in the US on the OWN channel from 16 August 2011.

 Episode guide

 Katie: The Science of Seeing Again

 On 7 February 2012, Channel 4 broadcast a new one-off film featuring Piper as she prepared to undergo stem-cell surgery in a bid to restore sight in her damaged left eye.
-Katie: The Science of Seeing Again saw Piper look into the biology of the eye, visit the US to look into the religious and moral debate around the use of embryos in stem-cell research, and monitored her as she underwent the treatment by surgeon Sheraz Daya at Centre for Sight in East Grinstead, West Sussex.
-As with Piper's five previous Channel 4 films, this was produced by Mentorn Media.
+Katie: The Science of Seeing Again saw Piper look into the biology of the eye, visit the US to look into the religious and moral debate around the use of embryos in stem-cell research, and monitored her as she underwent the treatment.
 Within the programme Piper revealed she had undergone 109 medical operations in the four years since the acid attack, with the eye operation being her 110th.